writethedocs/www/docs/code-of-conduct.rst

 Thanks
 ~~~~~~

-This Code of Conduct is largely based on the `DjangoCon Europe 2018 Code of Conduct <https://2018.djangocon.eu/conduct/>`_ and the `Django Project Code of Conduct <https://www.djangoproject.com/conduct/>`_, which in turn credits the original text of the Speak Up! project, inspired in its turn by the Fedora Project, as well as the Python Mentorship Project and many others.
+This Code of Conduct was originally based on the `DjangoCon Europe 2018 Code of Conduct <https://2018.djangocon.eu/conduct/>`_ and the `Django Project Code of Conduct <https://www.djangoproject.com/conduct/>`_, which in turn credits the original text of the Speak Up! project, inspired in its turn by the Fedora Project, as well as the Python Mentorship Project and many others.
+Some inspiration was also taken from the `FreeBSD Code of Conduct <https://www.freebsd.org/internal/code-of-conduct.html>`_